bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 01:49:56

 So, okay.
-So can a more public facing website be built to show active developments and what stage they are in, navigating GitHub can be imposing for the average person from Andrew.
+So can a more public-facing website be built to show active developments and what stage they are in, navigating GitHub can be imposing for the average person from Andrew.

 Sjors Provoost: 01:50:15
 It's problematic for Bitcoin developers too.
-Like you can be working in your own little corner and you have no idea what's happening in other.
+You can be working in your own little corner and you have no idea what's happening in others.

 NVK: 01:50:19

 I think it's two things.
-I mean, the average person is not gonna understand what's going on anyways.
+I mean, the average person is not gonna understand what's going on anyway.
 So I think that the proverbial average person is completely hopeless and is gonna have to trust companies and people.

 James O'Beirne: 01:50:30

 Well, Optech, like you said, does a really good job of surveying everything.
-And I just think...

 Sjors Provoost: 01:50:35